metintidle/Staff-Test-Cases/react/README.md

 # About

 This project is a security questionnaire that asks users about various aspects of security, categorized into different sections.
 When a user selects a category, they will see a list of related questions to which they can provide answers.
-Upon completion, they'll receive feedback regarding their level of knowledge and suggestions for improvement. but this sample doesn't  need to show result.
+Upon completion, they'll receive feedback regarding their level of knowledge and suggestions for improvement. but in this sample doesn't need to show result.

 > [Material UI Library](https://mui.com/) is used in this project.